nimmadev/pyrogram-add-member/readme.md

  UserStatus.RECENTLY
  UserStatus.ONLINE
  ```
- lower option added user who are online and rest is clear just read the options
+ 6th option add user who are online and 1st add all the user

+other should be clear from name

 #### Is There a Paid version Available?